frslabs/KYZO-SDK/README.md

 ## Installation

 URL Schemes:
+This is used to communicate between SDK and KYZO App.

-Register the SDK in Info.plist with the some custom name (Eg: DemoApp) like below:
+Register the SDK in Info.plist with the some custom name (Eg: DemoSDK) like below:

 ```
 <key>CFBundleURLTypes</key>